jonathanmeaney-lmk/globale_store/README.md

    <img src="readme-screenshots/requirements.jpg"  alt="database schema" style="border-color:lightgrey;border-style:solid;border-width:1px">

 -   The project was regularly commited using the Git command line interface on Gitpod.
--   After each commit, the project was pushed to Github, and then later pushed to Heruko for deployment (see more inDeployment section)
+-   After each commit, the project was pushed to Github, and then later pushed to Heruko for deployment (see more in Deployment section)

 <hr>